I want to teach you how to authentically be more social.

 - #3: The waiter greeted the guest, “Good morning, I have your breakfast for you.
 Looks like it won’t be great weather today.”

-#2, the waiter who gave good news got a higher tip—26.65% higher!
-Whether you are interacting with clients or networking events always start with the positive.
+It was waiter #2, the waiter who gave good news, who got a higher tip—26.65% higher!
+Whether you’re interacting with clients or networking events always start with the positive.

 The like-dar also helps you focus on the good of people and stay away from internal judgment.